Commands

 scaler_scheduler

-$ scaler_scheduler [options] <scheduler_address>
+scaler_scheduler [options] <bind_address>

 Scheduler examples